 Today I'd like to share three rules for selling, as set forth by Fool co-founder Tom Gardner for his Motley Fool Stock Advisor members.

 Now, you won't be able to catch every blowup ahead of time.
 Few investors were able to divine the troubles that rocked financials like AIG

 2. Competitive disadvantages

-Competitive advantages are what lead businesses to high returns on capital and equity.
-These advantages could be a result of many things -- for instance, Disney
+Competitive advantages lead businesses to high returns on capital and equity.
+They could result from many things -- for instance, UPS'

 3. An unstable financial model

 First, some positive examples: Think of Cisco

 Obviously, a stock carrying a sky-high valuation is a candidate for selling.
 But this is the toughest call of all.
 If properly valuing a company was so easy, after all, everyone would be rich ... happily buying low and selling high.
 So tread carefully here; it takes a large number of accurate valuation-based sell calls to make up for just one missed multibagger.

 But the three sell signs I've outlined above aren't too hard to spot.
 Tom and his brother, David, have employed accurate selling and buying guidelines on their way to outstanding performance in Stock Advisor -- their average recommendation is beating the S&P 500 by 24 percentage points.
 You can get a look at their top five stocks for new money now, plus all their past recommendations, free of charge with a 30-day trial.
 There's no obligation to subscribe.

 This article was originally published April 12, 2006.
 It has been updated.